 Rubber fuel lines will become dry with age and begin to crack.
 Fuel lines in this condition can develop leaks at the cracks.
 It can also begin leaking in the area where the line is attached to a component using a clamp.
 The clamp can puncture the line or become loose causing it to leak.

 Use the fuel shut-off valve to shut off your fuel supply while you remove and replace the fuel line.
-If your Honda mower came with pinch style hose clamps, it’s a good idea to replace with a worm gear clamp because they are less likely to cause leaking.
+If your Honda mower came with pinch-style hose clamps, it’s a good idea to replace them with a worm gear clamp because they are less likely to cause leaking.